belloum/reproducible-monitoring/README.md

 # Reproducibile activity monitoring
-Here, we make publicly available: (1) a realistic set of sensor data collected from a smart home, and (2) concise rules for activity monitoring.
+Here, we make publicly available: (1) a realistic set of sensor data collected from a smart home, and (2) a set of rules to analyzing sensor data for activity monitoring.
 These rules are written with a domain-specific language nammed Allen.
 Because of the dedicated nature of this DSL, our monitoring rules are concise and high-level, facilitating their evolution.

 This repository contains five files and a readme file: